jajokl/grouper-ref-impl/README.md

 Shibboleth SP (perfect for use by multiple people on a server).
 The build's scripting is designed to work on Linux and MacOS.

-This reference is not meant to be deployed into production.
+This implementation is not meant to be deployed directly into production.
 In particular, a real database with backups and all of the normal infrastructure is needed.
-This implementation is useful as a working template for designing your production implementation as well as early learning and working with Grouper itself.
+This code is useful as a working template for designing your production implementation as well as early learning and working with Grouper itself.